-The number of Reception places available for September 2023 entry (the 2023/24 school year) will be 90.
-The number of places available in Year 1 and Year 2 during 2023/24 will be 90.
-If you are a parent resident in Ealing, applications for September 2023 Reception entry should be made via the Ealing co-ordinated admissions scheme (for more details see the 'school admissions' section of the Ealing Council website, www.ealing.gov.uk/admissions); application forms are available from the school office during its usual opening times.
+The number of Year 3 places available for September 2023 entry (the 2023/24 school year) will be

+90. If you are a parent resident in Ealing, applications for September 2023 entry should be made via the Ealing co-ordinated admissions scheme (for more details see the 'school admissions' section of the Ealing Council website, www.ealing.gov.uk/admissions); application forms are available from the school office during its usual opening times.
 If you are a parent resident outside Ealing applications should be made through your home local authority's admissions scheme.